Stypox/dicio-android/README.md

 </li></ul>

 - Translate the **sentences** used by Dicio to identify a user's request and to feed it to the correct skill.
 To do this open the repository root and navigate to `app/src/main/sentences/`.
 Copy-paste the `en` folder (i.e. the one containing English translations) and call the new folder with the 2- or 3-letter name of your language (in particular, any `ISO-639`-compliant language ID is supported).
 Then open the newly created folder: inside there should be some files with the `.dslf` extension and in English language.
 Open each one of them and translate the English content; feel free to add/remove sentences if their translation does not fit into your language and remember those sentences need to identify as better as possible what the user said.
 Do **NOT** edit the name of the copied files or the first line in them (i.e. the `ID: SPECIFICITY` line, like `weather: high`): they should remain English.
 To learn about the Dicio sentences language syntax, please refer to the documentation and the [example](https://github.com/Stypox/dicio-sentences-compiler#example) in [`dicio-sentences-compiler`](https://github.com/Stypox/dicio-sentences-compiler#dicio-sentences-language).
 Hopefully in the future a custom translation system will be used for sentences.

+- Once both the Weblate and the sentences translations are ready, add the new language to the app's language selector.
+You can do so by editing [this file](./app/src/main/res/values/arrays.xml):
+  1. Add the [language code](https://en.wikipedia.org/wiki/Language_code) in the language code array `pref_language_entry_values`.
+You must respect the alphabetic order.
+You can find the language code with Weblate: click on a language to translate, and the language code is in the last part of the URL.
+For example, English is `https://hosted.weblate.org/projects/newpipe/strings/en`, and English language code is `en`.
+  2. Add the language name in the language name array `pref_language_entries`.
+It must be placed at the same index as language code.
+For instance, if `en` is the 3rd on the language code array, then it's the 3rd on the language name array, too.

+- Open a pull request containing both the translated sentences files and the language selector addition.
+You may want to take a look at [the pull request that added German, #19](https://github.com/Stypox/dicio-android/pull/19), and if you need help don't hesitate to ask :-)

 ### Adding skills